Xav551123/FormationPuppet/README.md

 you should have a console log saying "pointage effectué"

+if everything work as expected you can change

 then you can add it to cron task to be start automaticaly at 9h et 14h